 Well, maybe it happened in Rex’s reality.
-But while he was dealing with his feelings, I learned that there are 3 stages in dealing with a grudge holder: bad, mad, and sad.
+But while he was dealing with his feelings, I learned that there are 3 stages when dealing with a grudge holder: bad, mad, and sad.

-At first I felt bad about the whole situation – I felt guilty about leaving him behind.
+At first, I felt bad about the whole situation – I felt guilty about leaving him behind.
 I felt guilty about having a good time whilst he was gravely insulted.
-I felt guilty at going to a vacation in the first place.
+I felt guilty about going on a vacation in the first place.
 So I apologized, and apologized, and then apologized some more.

 Which pushed me to phase two: mad.
 You know what, dog?
 I deserve a vacation.
 (Playing a martyr, that’s mature.)
 You are just a dog and do not get to dictate how I live my life.
 (He totally dictates how I live my life.)
 If you give me a cold shoulder, I will give YOU a COLDER shoulder, ha!
 Two can play that game!
 (I cannot play that game, I kept forgetting that we are playing it.)

 Which pushed me to phase three: sad.
 We have a bond, that dog and I. We spread lots of love between us – so much that most of it spills over to others around us.
 And did you know that according to studies, if you hold your heart on a dog for 20 seconds, it will significantly reduce your stress levels?

 As always, sooner or later I get tired of playing the role of someone else.
 In this case, someone bad, mad, and sad.